mozilla/bigquery-etl/docs/reference/stage-deploys-continuous-integration.md

+# Stage Deploys

-# Stage Deploys in Continuous Integration
+## Stage Deploys in Continuous Integration

 Before changes, such as adding new fields to existing datasets or adding new datasets, can be deployed to production, bigquery-etl's [CI (continuous integration)](https://github.com/mozilla/bigquery-etl/blob/main/.circleci/config.yml) [deploys these changes to a stage environment](https://github.com/mozilla/bigquery-etl/blob/06d7baa3678509abc42ab190c6f1beabc920001c/.circleci/config.yml#L353) and uses these stage artifacts to run its various checks.